Kureishi/Dimensional_Manipulation_Public/readme.md

 > uv option has been included; however, not functioning as expected as of now.
 Since numpy is the only dependency, the default process should be just as effective.

 > [!NOTE]
 > The pca_flow.ipynb file is included for a segrated output per code block pertaining to the demonstration.
-As such, to run it, make sure that the 'ipykernel' package is installed.
+As such, to run it, make sure the <i>ipykernel</i> package is installed.